MicrosoftDocs/visualstudio-docs/docs/vsto/one-or-more-properties-in-the-dot-ofs-file-are-not-valid-for-the-message-class-selected.md

 ---
-title: "One or more properties in the .ofs file are not valid for the message class selected | Microsoft Docs" ms.custom: "" ms.date: "02/02/2017" ms.technology:
+title: "One or more properties in the .ofs file are not valid for the message class selected" ms.custom: "" ms.date: "02/02/2017" ms.technology: